 4. Get together.

-If your open adoption agreement includes occasional visits, this day is a perfect day to schedule some time together.
-You can go for a hike, participate in a common hobby, or go out for a special dinner.
+If your open adoption agreement includes occasional visits, this day is the perfect time to schedule some time together.
+You can go for a hike, participate in a common hobby, meet up at a park, or go out for a special dinner.
 Whatever you decide to do, make sure you have an opportunity to talk and connect.

 Your child’s birth mother may also choose not to celebrate Birth Mother’s Day.
-She may prefer to be recognized on Mother’s Day, or she may wish to spend this day alone.
+She may prefer you recognize her on Mother’s Day, or she may wish to spend this day alone.
 Be respectful of her wishes.

 Celebrating Does Not Lessen Your Role as Parents